Other Map Products

 Active Fire Mapping Program, GTAC

-The Active Fire Mapping Program is an operational, satellite-based fire detection and monitoring program managed by the USDA Forest Service Geospatial Technology and Applications Center (GTAC) located in Salt Lake City, Utah.
+The Active Fire Mapping Program is an operational, satellite-based fire detection and monitoring program managed by the Forest Service Geospatial Technology and Applications Center (GTAC) located in Salt Lake City, Utah.
 The Active Fire Mapping program provides near real-time detection and characterization of wildland fire conditions in a geospatial context for the continental United States, Alaska, Hawaii and Canada.
 Detectable fire activity across all administrative ownerships in the United States and Canada are mapped and characterized by the program.

 Also of note…